9 Feb 2026

 Fixed deposits lock in your money with a bank or financial institution for a set tenure.
 During this tenure, the institution offers a guaranteed interest rate, and at the end of the tenure, you will receive the initial amount plus earned interest.
 Early withdrawal may incur fees or penalties, so it's advisable to ensure you have enough funds for daily needs.

 Fixed deposits are guaranteed by banks or financial institutions.
-However, in an event that they fail, it's worth noting that the Singapore Deposit Insurance Corporation Limited (SDIC) insures bank deposits up to $100,000.
+However, in the event that they fail, it's worth noting that the Singapore Deposit Insurance Corporation Limited (SDIC) insures bank deposits up to $100,000.

-Options to grow your CPF savings with CPFIS
+Should you invest your CPF savings with CPFIS?

-Generally, you should only invest your CPF savings when you:
+Generally, you should only invest your CPF savings if you:

-• Have the time to monitor your investments
+• Have the time and financial expertise to monitor your investments regularly so that they can outperform the risk-free CPF interest rates.

 Information in this article is accurate as at the date of publication.